deneb-viz/deneb-viz.github.io/docs/interactivity/selection.md

 ## Data Point Resolution

-With the **Cross-Filtering (Selection) of Data Points** property enabled, Deneb will monitor marks for click events.
+With the **Expose cross-filtering values for dataset rows** property enabled, Deneb will monitor marks for click events.
 If the mark represents an un-transformed row's datum from your `"dataset"` (or has enough information for Deneb to resolve it), it will be added to the list of currently selected data points and delegated to Power BI for handling other visuals in a page, e.g.:

 ![selection-simple-single-point.png](./img/selection-simple-single-point.png "Enabling cross-filtering and clicking a resolvable data point will trigger selection in other visuals on the page.")